honeytrap/honeytrap-docs/docs/setup/sensor/install-docker.md

 ---
-title: Install docker and docker-compose
+title: Install Docker and Docker Compose
 ---

 {% capture overview %}

-This page describes the way docker and docker-compose can be installed.
+This page describes the way Docker and Docker Compose can be installed.

 {% endcapture %}